Two measures of efficiency for the secretary problem with multiple items at each rank: Proof of Proposition

 (Of course, the above probability is zero if $M-l>k(j-1)$.)

 Consider now the case that $j\in[n-1]$.
 If one employs the strategy $\mathcal{S}(n,k;M)$, and the event $A^{(n)}_{M,j,l}$ occurs, then after the $M$th items arrives, one will select the first item larger or equal to $j$.
 Among the items arriving after the $M$th item arrives, there are $k(n-j+1)-l$ items that are larger or equal to $j$, of which $k$ of them have the highest rank $n$.
-Since items arrive in uniformly random order, the conditional probability of selecting an item of highest rank, conditioned on $A^{(n)}_{M,j,l}$, is given by
+Since items arrive in uniformly random order,

 On the other hand, consider now the case $j=n$.
 If one employs the strategy $\mathcal{S}(n,k;M)$, and the event $A^{(n)}_{M,n,l}$ occurs, then after the $M$th item arrives, one will select the first item that is equal to $n$, if such an item exists.
 Of course, it will exist if $l\in[k-1]$ and it won't exist if $l=k$.
 Thus,